vinkodlak/rigpro.consulting/src/pages/blog/2020-05-25-using-hydrarackers.md

 tags:
   - Offline Rigup
 ---
-Utilizing two Hydraracker's for non conventional open hole logging rigging has many benefits:
+Utilizing two Hydraracker's for non conventional open hole logging rigging was found to have many benefits including the following:

-* Offline rig up in the aux well and mouse hole off the critical path requiring no rig time
+* Offline rig up in the aux well and mouse hole off the critical path required no rig time
 * Allows for full function test of tools before deploying to the active well
 * Allows the service companies to install auxiliary hardware on the tool string off the critical path and at no expense of online rig time.
 * Offline rig down of tool strings off the critical path resulting in even more rig time savings

-This innovative technique requires extensive planning and additional equipment including the following:
+This innovative technique requires extensive planning and additional equipment including some of the following:

 * Personnel
-* Surface Equipment
+* Additional logging system
-* Rig up gear
+* Rig up gear to accommodate rigging of logging tools in the aux derrick
-*
+* Knowledge and experienced logging professionals with expertise with dual derrick operations.